 English grammar can be a challenging language to learn, and it’s normal to still have questions about spelling and proper punctuation even if you’re a native speaker.

 With the Grammarly free Chrome extension, you can fix your grammar on several online platforms such as Gmail, Slack, Google Docs, Twitter, and many more.

 How does Grammarly work?

-After you sign up and start typing, Grammarly will alert you on any mistake and suggest the right changes which you are free to ignore.
+After you sign up and start typing, Grammarly will alert you to any mistake and suggest the right changes, which you are free to ignore.

 The free version is useful and offers critical grammar, spelling checks, punctuation, and comma errors.
 If your work requires plenty of writing or you’re a student, upgrading to the premium version will offer you vocabulary enhancement, grammar clarity, delivery, and plagiarism detector.

 When you upgrade to Grammarly premium, you’ll receive weekly performance reports with updates on how well you’re doing, which is great if you have a goal to improve your writing.
 The report will detail how many words were checked, as well as errors detected.
 The report may not be essential if your writing level is high, but could be a plus if you intend to improve your writing skill.